 Walker County 4-H History

-Walker County Senior History Project Team in the 1997-1998 4-H year that compiled this information included:
+Historical information was compiled by the Walker County Senior History Project Team in the 1997-1998 4-H year.

-Kellye Cleghorn, Casey Gann, A.J.
-Hendricks, Richard Ryan, Justin Wood, Kenny Wood.
+Members included Kellye Cleghorn, Casey Gann, A.J.
+Hendricks, Richard Ryan, Justin Wood and Kenny Wood.

 Beginnings until 1950